ava-service/CustomDebloatedBloxLauncher/README.md

 **Custom Debloated Blox Launcher (CDBL)** is a Windows utility for customizing and managing your Roblox installation.
 It allows you to easily patch, restore, and personalize Roblox with custom skyboxes, dark textures, and more—all with a user-friendly interface.

+Use [THIS](https://github.com/eman225511/Auto-Install-Skybox-and-Dark-Textures/releases/download/updare/Old-CLI.zip) if you have issues (its an old version)

 [Virustotal](https://www.virustotal.com/gui/url/79bdafe673df56a870093405b180b1d03b61f9e1bc4e49add6ee366be3329a85)

 [Install Guide](https://github.com/eman225511/CustomDebloatedBloxLauncher?tab=readme-ov-file#installation--usage)